-- He would get his first taste of exploration with Bartolomeu Dias when has sailed around what is now called the Cape of Good Hope.
-Dias would not reach India, his mission was to prove that it was possible to sail around the Cape of Good Hope.
+Dias would not reach India.
+His mission was to prove that it was possible to sail around the Cape of Good Hope.

-- On December 16th, 1497 Vasco da Gama reached the point where Bartolomeu Dias turned back.
-Vasco da Gama continued with hope that he would find a new route to India.
+On December 16th, 1497, Vasco da Gama reached the point where Bartolomeu Dias turned back.
+Vasco da Gama continued with the hope that he would find a new route to India.

-- In February of 1498, about 8 months since he first left Lisbon, he sailed into the port of Malindi.
+In February of 1498, about 8 months after he first left Lisbon, he sailed into the port of Malindi.
 Malindi was friendly and happened to be at war with Mombasa.
 This is where da Gama first learned of Indian trade vessels.
-From here he would set sail to Calicut, India.
+From here, he would set sail to Calicut, India.

 Other Voyages and Cruelty

-- Vasco da Gama and the 4th Portuguese Armada would set sail for Calicut a second time in February 12th, 1502.
-This voyage would be different and he would inflict many acts of cruelty along the way.
+Vasco da Gama and the 4th Portuguese Armada would set sail for Calicut a second time on February 12th, 1502.
+This voyage would be different, and he would inflict many acts of cruelty along the way.

-- During his visit to Calicut he demanded that the King expel every Muslim from India.
-The King would refuse.
-In retaliation Vasco da Gama would bombard the city, destroying many houses and would also seize a rice vessel, capture the crew and cut off their hands, nose and ears.
 The King sent a priest to speak to Vasco da Gama.
-Da Gama would call him a spy and cut off his lips and ears and then proceed to sew a pair of dog ears onto his head.
+Da Gama would call him a spy and cut off his lips and ears, and then proceed to sew a pair of dog ears onto his head.

-- In 1519 da Gama would become the first Portuguese Count that was not born of royal blood.
+In 1519, da Gama would become the first Portuguese Count who was not born of royal blood.